Structure Adaptive Elastic-Net: Approximate message passing algorithm and state evolution

-Also, by $\eta^\prime$, we denote the derivative of $\eta$ with respect to its first argument.
-Algorithm~\ref{amp algorithm group} comprises of 3 basic steps: (1) using AMP to get the Lasso estimates, (2) determining data-adaptive weights based on the Lasso estimates, and (3) using AMP to get the SA-Lasso estimates.
-To understand how the algorithm works, let us first focus on the \hyperlink{amp-grp-step1}{Step 1}.
-For an arbitrary sequence of thresholds $\{ \theta^\tL_{t} \}_{t \geq 0}$, the recursion (\ref{amp recursion lasso}) identifies the Lasso estimates \citep{bayati12}.
-For a converging sequence of instances (according to Definition 1 in \cite{bayati12}), consider the sequence of vectors $\{ \bs{\beta}_0 (p), \bs{\varepsilon} (p) \}_{p \geq 0}$.
+\paragraph{Interpreting the AMP algorithm for the SA-Enet(0).} For an arbitrary sequence of thresholds $\{ \theta_{10}^t,\theta_{20}^t \}_{t \geq 0}$, the recursions in (\ref{amp recursion enet group}) identifies the AMP estimates for the SA-Enet(0) (or the Enet).
+For a converging sequence of instances (according to Definition 1 in \cite{bayati12}), consider the sequence of vectors $\left\{ \bs{\beta}_0 (p), \bs{\varepsilon} (p) \right\}_{p \geq 0}$.
 Let us assume that their empirical distributions converge to the probability measures $\prob_{B_0}$ and $\prob_W$, respectively.
-Then the asymptotic behavior of the recursion (\ref{amp recursion lasso}) can be tracked by a one-dimensional recursion defined by the sequence $\{ \tau^\tL_{t} \}_{t \geq 0}$ as
+Then, under the iid-design, the asymptotic behavior of the recursion (\ref{amp recursion enet group}) can be tracked by a one-dimensional recursion defined by the sequence $\{\tau_0^t\}_{t\geq0}$ as